-The purpose of this Crisis Management Policy is to act as a guide for school district and building administrators, school employees, students, school board members, and community members as to how to address a wide range of potential crisis situations in the school district.
-The step-by-step procedures suggested by this Policy will provide guidance to the district in drafting crisis management plans to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation in the school district.
+The purpose of this Crisis Management Policy is to act as a guide for charter school and building administrators, school employees, students, school board members, and community members to address a wide range of potential crisis situations in the charter school.
+The step-by-step procedures suggested by this Policy will provide guidance to each school building in drafting crisis management plans to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation.
+Each charter school should develop tailored building-specific crisis management plans for each school building in the charter school, and sections or procedures may be added or deleted in those crisis management plans based on building needs.

-The school district will, to the extent possible, engage in ongoing emergency planning within the school district and with emergency responders and other relevant community organizations.
-The school district will ensure that relevant emergency responders in the community have access to their building-specific crisis management plans and will provide training to school district staff to enable them to act appropriately in the event of a crisis.
+The charter school will, to the extent possible, engage in ongoing emergency planning within the charter school and with emergency responders and other relevant community organizations.
+The charter school will ensure that relevant emergency responders in the community have access to their building-specific crisis management plans and will provide training to charter school staff to enable them to act appropriately in the event of a crisis.